 Included in file / not included in file

-The included in operator allows you to upload a 50 line text file (.txt) to filter your results.
+The included in operator allows you to upload a text file (.txt) up to 100 KB in size to filter your results.
 You can easily create a .txt file to upload in any built-in text editor, like NotePad or TextEdit.

-For example, if you would like to create a segment of your accounts, rather than add a filter for each company name, simply add your accounts to a text file (50 line max, separate each value with a new line), and upload them!
+For example, if you would like to create a segment of your accounts, rather than add a filter for each company name, simply add your accounts to a text file (with a separate value on each new line) and upload them!
 Heap will filter for the events or users that match these property values (this requires an exact match).

 To view the values included in the filter, simply click on the file name.